xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 ## Benefits

-- Based on over 15 years of IP Multicast expertise, experience, and innovation using Cisco IOS Software
+- Based on over 15 years of IP multicast expertise, experience, and innovation using Cisco IOS Software
 - An innovative unified control and forwarding plane that allows service providers and enterprises to transit MVPN traffic using multipoint LSPs (P2MP and MP2MP)
 - State aggregation to minimize core states
 - MPLS capabilities, such as Fast Reroute, that can now be applied to multicast traffic